 It’s also important to know that there are AB self-tapping screws, type B self-tapping screws, or Type 25 thread-cutting screws that may differ in sizing requirements for #10 screws.

 There are several methods to help you choose the appropriate drill bit.

 - One way of choosing the appropriate drill bit is by eyeballing it.
 You can compare and check the drill bit that is the closest size to the screw you will use.
 Compare these if they have the same width without their threads.
 You’d want to start with smaller size bits.
 If it is too tight, it is easier to make it wider with a larger diameter drill bit (as opposed to making the hole too wide).

-- Refer to the table above for the pilot size hole appropriate for #10 screws.
-You can try the smaller bit for a tighter fit, but if you’re joining wood, it is better to stick to the appropriate sizes.
+- Check the table above for the right pilot hole size for #10 screws.
+You might be tempted to use a slightly smaller bit for a snug fit, but when working with wood, I’ve found it’s best to adhere to the recommended sizes.

 3. Whether you’re eyeballing or sticking to the table, it’s best to start with a smaller bit than what you intend to use, then move to a larger diameter bit.
 This way, making the hole will be much easier.